 Patience is key when playing pickleball defense.

 You can’t just charge at every ball that’s hit your way—you need to wait for the right opportunity to make a play.
-If you’re patient and wait for your opponents to make a mistake, you’ll be in a much better position to win points.
-Think of it this way, defense is not about denying the opposing team from scoring, it’s about creating an opportunity for yourself to be aggressive when the opponent makes a mistake.
+If you’re patient and able to wait for your opponents to make a mistake, you’ll be in a much better position to win points.

-Trust us, it’s worth being patient!
+Trust us—it’s worth being patient!

 5. Communicate With Your Partner

 Talking or even just signaling with each other can help you both get into a better position and make plays on the ball.
-Be succinct, don’t blame each other, and always remember that pickleball is a fun sport.
+Here are some benefits to learning how to effectively communicate with your partner during a game:

 Conclusion

 So if you want to win more games, be sure to try out some of these defensive strategies next time you’re on the court!
-Thanks for reading!